BenLBartle/PCF-Components/README.md

 It has no parameters.

 > **Note**: Due to the delay of the Web Speech API being implemented in browsers, only Chrome supports this control OOTB.
 I believe Firefox can be configured to turn this on, but YMMV.

+> ***More Important Note***: Currently Chrome will submit your audio for regognition to a server side API.
+This is abstracted from you and I have no idea where it is or whether it could change without notice.
+This also means it won't work offline.

 ### Usage
 Once you've added this control to your field, it will appear as a standard multi-line text field but with the addition of a button above the `textarea`.
 If you click this button you will be prompted for permission to use your microphone, and once you've clicked 'Allow' it will start automatically recording what you say.
 After a period of time it will stop listening and the button will change back to its original state.